yqthanks/Significant-DBSCAN-matlab/README.md

 ## Example comparison with other clustering techniques

+In the following, the first figure shows results on complete random data where there is no true cluster, and any cluster detected is spurious (happen only due to natural randomness).
+In contrast, the second figure shows detections on truly clustered data (governed by clustered point process; please see [paper](https://dl.acm.org/doi/abs/10.1145/3340964.3340968) for more details).

 **Complete random data (no true cluster exists)**

 ![randomdata](https://github.com/yqthanks/significantDBSCAN/blob/master/example_data_and_results/comparison1_random_data.png)

 **Clustered data with noise in background (four shapes are true clusters; background are noises generated with homogeneous probability density)**